Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 We expect our EMEA region to have flat net sales compared to prior year.
 We anticipate modest growth in the European business, fueled by our specialty ingredients portfolio.
 However, we expect currency headwinds to partially offset the anticipated improvement.
 Pakistan is expected to continue its volume growth and drive for continued efficiency gains.
 We continue to monitor the political environment and potential risks to our business.

 Moving on to cash flow, our year-to-date cash provided by operations was $302 million.
 During the year, we deployed cash in the form of capital expenditures, dividends, share repurchases, and acquisitions.
-Our year-to-date capital expenditures of $144 million were up $19 million from last year, primarily driven by growth in cost savings initiatives.
+Our year-to-date capital expenditures of $144 million were up $19 million from last year, primarily driven by growth and cost savings initiatives.
 We expect cash from operations in 2017 to be in the range of $750 million to $800 million, which is down slightly from our previous estimate, due to the Argentina organizational restructuring and finance transformation project.

 We expect to invest between $300 million and $325 million in capital around the world in 2017 to support growth, as well as cost and process improvements.
 Importantly, we have a proven track record of both reinvesting and returning capital to shareholders and we expect to continue this in the future as we concurrently explore M&A opportunities.